 Unconscious gender bias is unintentional associations based on a person’s gender, often stemming from traditions, values, social norms, or culture.

 Studies show that unconscious gender bias leads to more favorable treatment of men compared to women.
 Even in instances where female candidates have similar skills and job experiences, men are often perceived as being more qualified and chosen for job offers or promotions.
 It is also evident in the gender pay gap.
-As of 2021, research shows that women earn only 82 cents for every dollar earned by men.
+As of 2023, research shows that women still earn only 82 cents for every dollar earned by men.
+What’s more, it’s a statistics that hasn’t changed much over the past two decades.

 6. Age bias

 Age bias occurs when we make judgments about individuals solely based on their age.
-For instance, being young is often associated with lacking experience or judgment.
-On the other hand, being older is equated with being outdated or behind-the-times.
+For instance, people often associate young people with lacking experience or judgment.
+On the other hand, young people may equate old age with being outdated or behind-the-times.

 7. Authority bias